 | GoHighLevel sync | Via integration tooling | Native OAuth, two-way, per sub-account |

 This isn't a knock on Squaretalk — it's a different center of gravity.
-One is a telephony platform that texts; the other is a texting platform that calls.
+One is a telephony platform that texts; the other is a texting platform, full stop.

 The compliance stack you actually need for cold/bulk SMS